konfig-dev/splitit-web-sdks/go/docs/AuthorizationModel.md

 `func (o *AuthorizationModel) HasECI() bool`

 HasECI returns a boolean if a field has been set.

+### GetGatewaySourceResponse

+`func (o *AuthorizationModel) GetGatewaySourceResponse() string`

+GetGatewaySourceResponse returns the GatewaySourceResponse field if non-nil, zero value otherwise.

+### GetGatewaySourceResponseOk

+`func (o *AuthorizationModel) GetGatewaySourceResponseOk() (*string, bool)`

+GetGatewaySourceResponseOk returns a tuple with the GatewaySourceResponse field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetGatewaySourceResponse

+`func (o *AuthorizationModel) SetGatewaySourceResponse(v string)`

+SetGatewaySourceResponse sets GatewaySourceResponse field to given value.

+### HasGatewaySourceResponse

+`func (o *AuthorizationModel) HasGatewaySourceResponse() bool`

+HasGatewaySourceResponse returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)